tsosi-org/tsosi-app/backend/tsosi/README.md

 For each dataset to prepare, we define a custom configuration object, [`RawDataConfig`](./data/preparation/raw_data_config.py), that maps the input fields to our database models, along with information on how to process the fields (default value, value format, ...).
 The same config can be re-used when the datasets are the same.
+The fields to be mapped are the ones resulting from the above processing steps.

 This also requires extra arguments: